 But his definition of rock bottom and mine were not the same.
 Somewhere in my head I knew that.
 I wish I could have translated the dread I felt.
 But I couldn’t because the volume on suicide wasn’t turned up on my radio in 2015.

 So there we stood.
-Two women in a pawn shop
+Three women in a pawnshop

-My mother was one of them and we were an unlikely duo standing there.
-We would not have stood out more if we’d been wearing neon green fluorescent pant suits.
+My mother was one of them, my best friend, Martha the other and we were an unlikely trio standing there.
+We would not have stood out more if we’d been wearing neon green fluorescent pantsuits.

 He took the pink slip for the computer and asked no questions because I think he knew the story.
 I don’t think we were the first misfits to come collecting our loved one’s last possessions after a drug-related death.

 When he came back with the computer, I handed him a credit card and he had to tell us that they didn’t take plastic.
 Cash only.
 Of course.

 So we left and went to an ATM and withdrew the cash and came back.
 Well, my mom did.
 It felt grimy to be there.
 It’s a place that wreaks of desperation.